 Aquaphor Advance Therapy Healing Ointment

-- Different from a lotion or cream, this...
+- Ideal for Healing: Different from a body...

 Aquaphor contains a high percentage of petrolatum, mineral oil, glycerin, and panthenol, so it’s a pretty thick, heavy-duty moisturizer that will not only help to lock in moisture better than most, but is great for any severe flare-ups.